 We got back to the boat about 2.30pm for lunch and to watch the DVD, The Best Exotic Marigold Hotel, in the warm and dry as the winds from the Sirocco gusted up to 52 knots.
 Last week the fridge stopped working and we thought it was through a lack of gas, which proved to be true.
 Liz had tightened one of the couplings already before our local fridge repairman arrived at 4pm to regas it and agreed to come back next week to check whether there has been any further leakage.
 As we have had to be careful with food as we haven’t had a fridge for a week, we decided to go out to a local pizzeria in the evening.

-Pictures below of the staircase down to Neptune’s Grotto, inside the cave and the entrance itself.
+Pictures of the staircase down to Neptune’s Grotto and inside the cave itself.